Theodora Palaiologina (Byzantine empress): Life

-Marriage
+Empress of Nicaea

-Acropolites mentions that the father of Theodora died in young manhood.
+Acropolites mentions that the father of Theodora died in young adulthood.
 Her mother died in the early 1250s.
 Leaving Theodora to be raised by her great-uncle John III who was said to have "loved her like a daughter".
 In 1253, John III arranged the marriage of Theodora to Michael Palaiologos, who had been steadily rising in distinction due to a combination of familial connections and military abilities.

 John III died on 3 November 1254.
 He was succeeded by his only son Theodore II Laskaris, who died four years later leaving his only son John IV Laskaris, a youth of seven.
 Michael maneuvered his way into first becoming regent of John IV, then advancing step by step to despotes making him next in order to Emperor.
 The final step came at the beginning of 1259 when Michael and John were crowned as co-emperors.
 There is no clear indication that Theodora was crowned empress at this time, but Alice-Mary Talbot notes the historian George Pachymeres contrasts the imperial couple with the young John who wore less impressive regalia.

+Byzantine Empress

 On 25 July 1261, Alexios Strategopoulos captured Constantinople, the capital of the Byzantine Empire that had been shattered by the Fourth Crusade.
 Michael took advantage of the success of his general and entered the city on 15 August 1261 and was soon followed by Theodora and their children.
 In September Michael was crowned Emperor a second time in the cathedral of Hagia Sophia; although D. Geanakoplos assumes that Theodora also received a second coronation, this is not expressly stated by Pachymeres.

 About the time of this achievement, Theodora confronted a crisis in her marriage.
 According to Pachymeres, Michael became enamored of Anna-Constance of Hohenstaufen, who had been briefly married to John Vatatzes before his death; he offered to divorce Theodora if she would marry him.
 When Theodora learned of this, she turned to Patriarch Arsenios Autoreianos for help.
 The Patriarch confronted the emperor and pressured him to abandon his plans.
 Michael yielded and allow Anna to leave for home in December 1261.

 There is little evidence for Theodora's political role in the reign of her husband.
 She took an interest in the marriages of her two daughters Anna and Irene.
 She also intervened to gain clemency for courtiers who fell into disfavor.
 The evidence of her activities primarily concern her support of monastic communities.
 A number of documents survive from the archives of the Patmos and Lembiotissa monasteries from the years 1259 to 1281 attesting to her active involvement.
 When Michael pursued a policy of church union at the Second Council of Lyons in 1274, there is evidence showing Theodora originally sympathized with the anti-unionists.
 When she failed to persuade Michael to change his mind, she apparently supported the policy out of loyalty to Michael for she was later forced to publicly recant in 1283.